 Increase upper body mobility (reducing stiffness in the neck and shoulders).

-Or you can work off of the eight arm stretches below at your own pace.
-Hold each pose for 30-60 seconds, until you feel the tension in your muscles relax.
+Timed Intervals (Hold each stretch for 30-60 seconds, until you feel the tension in your muscles relax.)

 Trap and Neck Stretch

-Butterfly Stretch with Rounded Back + Flat Back
+Butterfly Stretch with Rounded Back and Flat Back

 Targets: Neck, shoulders, chest and upper back (while also opening the hips).

-How to do a Half Kneeling Thoracic Spine Reach Under (Thread the Needle):
+How To Do A Half Kneeling Thoracic Spine Reach Under

 Start in a table top position on all fours with hips over knees and shoulders over wrists.